melanierogan/inclusive_bot/README.md

 > A GitHub App built with [Probot](https://github.com/probot/probot) that checks your pull requests (PR) for unfriendly terminology.

-The bot is currently hosted on glitch, [here](https://melanierogan-inclusive-bot.glitch.me) The github app is [here](https://github.com/apps/inclusivebot).
-You will have to you set up on your own repositories with your own chosen permissions.

 ## What this bot will do

 Checks your PR for unfriendly, or not inclusive terminology.
 These words have been collected through talking to different engineers and asking them what they find unfriendly, not inclusive or not helpful terminology.
 The bot will let you know where these words occur by commenting on your PR.